 I pretty much love spinach everything.
 E-v-e-r-y-t-h-i-n-g, yo!
 I love it in my smoothies, I love it as a dip, quiche, lasagna, and more!
 When a neighbor-friend of mine came over one day with spinach balls and dill dip, I nearly jumped out of my skin, squealing in excitement to sample her recipe (and then, afterwards, beg for it, lol).
 I loved every single morsel of what she created, and decided to take on a version of the recipe myself with potential alterations for those who choose to go gluten-free/no-carb, like I do.

 When you’ve got company coming over, or you’re bringing a dish to a friend’s party, you want something TASTY, right?
 With football season in full swing, I always like to change-up what I bring while keeping the dish simple and replicable.
-This recipe could easily be doubled or tripled for larger crowds (or for bulk cooking to snack on yourself, ahem).
-Full list of ingredients and instructions can be found on the Great Day Farms website, but I had to share how I made these with you!
+This recipe could easily be doubled or tripled for larger crowds (or for bulk cooking to snack on yourself, ahem), it is THAT GOOD!
+Let’s get to it!!

 Preheat your oven to 350; whisk together your eggs in a bowl, and season generously.